ARMmbed/time_series_database_doc/amazon.md

 ## 6. Configure the API Gateway

+Here we set up the webhook API endpoint so that mbed connector will have a place to send notifications.

 1. Click "Services" in the upper-left to display a large menu of services. ![Amazon Services](screenshots/amazon/aws_services.png)
 1. Click "API Gateway" listed under "Application Services". ![API Gateway](screenshots/amazon/app_services.png)
 1. Click "Get Started", this will open a page to create a new API.